vladimirlojanica/ideas/README.md

 ## 51. Native Web Libraries

-Web libraries are natively implemented versions of Javascript libraries.
-The interface of a web library is actually Javascript.
-A web library is always written in Javascript first.
-When performance problems need to be resolved, the moving parts can be implemented in a non-Javascript language and installed in the browser.
+Web libraries are natively implemented versions of JavaScript libraries.
+The interface of a web library is actually JavaScript.
+A web library is always written in JavaScript first.
+When performance problems need to be resolved, the moving parts can be implemented in a non-JavaScript language and installed in the browser.

-The idea is that native libraries can be added to stand-in for Javascript-libraries purely for performance reasons.
+The idea is that native libraries can be added to stand-in for JavaScript libraries purely for performance reasons.
 These native versions would be able to act directly on the browsers internals as if the API calls were native.
-There should be no difference in functionality between the Javascript library and the web library.
+There should be no difference in functionality between the JavaScript library and the web library.

 ```
 navigator.require('http://example.net/library')
 ```
-Where `library` is a URL to a Javascript file that is used as a key to find an installed web library.
-The Javascript version is used as fallback.
+Where `library` is a URL to a JavaScript file that is used as a key to find an installed web library.
+The JavaScript version is used as fallback.

 Usecases: